chris-greening/spyrograph/_posts/2023-04-08-customizing-the-location-of-our-visualizations-using-python-and-spyrograph.md

 By following these steps, you can create intricate designs that combine multiple shapes with different origins.
 This technique offers endless possibilities for creativity and customization, allowing you to produce stunning visual displays

 ## Example: Creating a complex spirograph design by varying the origin
 Manipulating the origin of trochoid shapes can produce intricate and fascinating spirograph patterns.
 In this section we will use a `for` loop to draw 25 `Hypotrochoid`'s, each shifted slightly to the right compared to the previous iteration of the loop.
-We will also modify the color
+We will also modify the color starting from black and slightly lighten the hex towards white to give an interesting fade effect:

 {% highlight python %}
 from spyrograph import Hypotrochoid